 Above is Dermacentor variabilis, the American dog tick or wood tick.
 It can transmit Rocky Mountain spotted fever and tularemia.
 It is found east of the Rocky Mountains and on the Pacific coast.
 Its preferred host is the dog, but it will feed on other large mammals, including man.
 It can reach 1.5 cm in length after a full meal.

-This tick needs high humidity, and is commonly found on rough, undrained grazing land where there is a mat of decaying vegetation under which the ticks have the humidity they need to survive.This is one of the most common ticks in the UK, and will suck the blood of anything warm blooded, although there have been reports that it will even suck the blood of lizards.
+his is one of the most common ticks in the UK, and will suck the blood of anything warm blooded, although there have been reports that it will even suck the blood of lizards.
 The mouthparts are a little like a harpoon with backward-curving teeth making it difficult to pull out once it has pierced the skin.
 Only the female has the hugely extendible skin enabling her to swell up with a large blood meal.
 As the tick bites it injects anticoagulants to keep the blood flowing, and painkillers, so that the host is unaware the tick is feeding on them.
-They also inject a substance which inhibits the host immune system.
+It also inject a substance which inhibits the host immune system.

 The lifecycle usually takes 3 years, but when circumstances are ideal it can be as short at 18 months.
 When the egg hatches, usually about eight weeks after it has been laid, the larva has just 6 legs.
 Next spring the young tick climbs up grass or other vegetation to wait for a passing host.
+When something warm brushes past it grabs on to hair/material or just skin.
+The tick cannot jump, the host must be within reach.
+Then it wanders about the host till it finds a suitable place to suck blood.
+Around the ankles where socks and boots meet is a popular spot.
 The tick dries out quickly, so if a host doesn't pass soon it will drop to the moist ground before trying again, or may even overwinter without feeding, and try again the following spring.
 The first blood feed is usually from a small mammal.
 The tick has organs on its front legs which detect carbon dioxide and heat of a possible host.
 The resting period over winter is triggered by day length, and activity in spring is triggered by heat.

 After feeding on the host it drops to the ground where it moults into an 8 legged larva/nymph resembling the adult.